 NOTE When the computer restarts, it remembers the last configuration.
 If data does not appear on the display you are using after starting in Sleep Mode, press Fn + F5.
-For more information, see "Directing the display output when you turn on the computer" on page 60.
+For more information, see "Directing the display output when you turn on the computer" on page 69.

-- General-Allows you to view the current BIOS version or change certain settings back to their default values - Illumination-Turns the LED lights on and off (available on certain models) - Keyboard-Allows you to configure an external keyboard to emulate the Fn function key and access the wake-on keyboard function - LAN-Allows you to set networking functions - Password-Allows you to set a user password - USB-Allows you to enable or disable USB Legacy Emulation and enable or disable USB Sleep and Charge
+- General-Allows you to view the current BIOS version or change certain settings back to their default values - Keyboard-Allows you to access the wake-on keyboard function - LAN-Allows you to enable/disable the network port and wake-on LAN function - Password-Allows you to set a user password - USB-Allows you to enable or disable USB Legacy Emulation and enable or disable USB Sleep and Charge